hitchtest/hitch/docs/howto/web_applications.rst

-mHow to test web applications
+How to test web applications
 ============================

 .. note::

-    This tutorial assumes that you have the :doc:`glossary/hitch_plugin` :doc:`plugins/hitchselenium` installed and its step library is set up.
+    This tutorial assumes that you have the :doc:`/glossary/hitch_plugin` :doc:`/plugins/hitchselenium` installed and its step library is set up.

     If you followed the quickstart tutorial and said yes to testing a webapp, this should already be done for you.

 .. warning::

     This tutorial is a work in progress.
-It is not currently complete.
+It is usable, but more is coming soon.

 Writing a step that clicks on a button or link